 Vail Kohnert-Yount, Program Manager

 Vail Kohnert-Yount is a native Texan and a 2013 graduate of Georgetown University, where she majored in Science, Technology, and International Affairs with a certificate in Justice and Peace Studies.
-At Georgetown, she served as the student body vice president and was a leader in the Georgetown Democrats, the Georgetown Solidarity Committee, the Georgetown Journal of International Affairs, and the Center for Social Justice.
+At Georgetown, she served as the student body vice president and president of the Georgetown Democrats, and she was a leader in the Georgetown Solidarity Committee, the Center for Social Justice, and the Georgetown Journal of International Affairs.
 She previously interned at the White House, the AFL-CIO, and the U.S. House of Representatives.

 Jessica Chilin, Administrator

 Jessica Chilin is from San Salvador, El Salvador.
 She graduated from the College of William & Mary in 2012 with a Bachelor of Arts in Modern Languages and Literatures with a specialization in French and Francophone Studies.
 After graduating, she worked with Interfaith Dialogue initiatives at the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding at the Walsh School of Foreign Service.
 While at William & Mary, Jessica was actively involved with the Muslim Student Association and the Latin American Student Union.
 She served as a Multicultural Recruitment Intern at the Office of Undergraduate Admission and worked for the Earl Greg Swem Library in the Reference Department assisting in faculty and student research.